typelead/eta/docs/0-user-guides/0-eta-user-guide/3-java-interop/0-java-interop-basics.md

 ```

 - Exporting an instance method for a new class that inherits from an existing one.
-Given an existing class `eta.example.Counter` like the defined above we can create another class in eta that inherits from it, adding one or more metods that can use the definitions of the superclass:
+Given an existing class `eta.example.Counter` like the defined above we can create another class in eta that inherits from it, adding one or more methods that can use the definitions of the superclass:

 ```eta